appdotnet/api-spec/content/docs/resources/place/index.md

     ["count", "int", "(Optional) Number of results to return.
 Defaults to 20, ranges between 1 and 100."],

+    ["remove_closed", "int (0 or 1)", "(Optional) Set to 0 if you would like the result to include entities which are closed (is_closed=1) or 1 if you would only prefer to see results for entities that are open.
+Defaults to 1."],

     ["altitude", "decimal", "(Optional) Altitude of search location (in meters). <em>Not presently used to generate search results but may be later.</em>"],

     ["horizontal_accuracy", "decimal", "(Optional) Accuracy of <code>latitude</code>/<code>longitude</code> parameters (in meters). <em>Not presently used to generate search results but may be later.</em>"],